 June 27, 2008

-Hi, Gerri.
+A. Hi, Gerri.
 I have noticed that issue with canned pineapple my whole life, but don't know exactly what goes on there.
 I'd probably guess that what happens is the can is tin plated, which protects the steel as long as the can is sealed (no oxygen), whereas once the can is open the potentials reverse and the tin accelerates the corrosion of the underlying steel.
 Sometimes you even see small tiny shiny flakes, which are presumeably tin.
 Tin is non-toxic and rust is too.
-It will taste metallic and should be discarded, but I am completely confident that there is absolutely nothing to worry about, both from a lifetime of having done the same, and from reading some studies showing that rust is not an ingestion hazard.
+It will taste metallic and should be discarded, but I am confident that there is absolutely nothing to worry about, both from a lifetime of having done the same thing, and from reading some studies showing that rust is not an ingestion hazard.

 Ted Mooney, P.E.
 RET